 Integrating design sprints and design thinking into our product development process keeps us aligned with our goals, and helps us invest our time and money wisely.

-Design Thinking combines empathy, creativity and rationality to solve human-centered problems.
+Design Thinking combines empathy, creativity, and rationality to solve human-centered problems.
 It is the foundation on which a Design Sprint is built.

-With Design Thinking, we use empathy to see the world through our customers eyes and understand their problems as they experience them.
+With Design Thinking, we use empathy to see the world through our customers' eyes and understand their problems as they experience them.
 There may be many technological, financial, political, religious, human, and social and cultural forces involved.
 It is our job to develop a holistic understanding of these problems and forces and contextualize them in a greater world schema.

 Empathy is the primary focus of Phase 1 (Understand) and a major part of Phase 5 (Test and Learn).
-We should aim to always maintain empathy when solving problems and building products for humans.
+We should aim to always to maintain empathy when solving problems and building products for humans.

-We use rationality to fit solutions to the problem context through experimentation, testing and qualitative/quantitative measurements.
+We use rationality to fit solutions to the problem context through experimentation, testing, and qualitative/quantitative measurements.

 Design Thinking should pervade all of our processes outside the design sprint as well, from engineering to marketing to business development.
-In a complex business ecosystem design thinking can be used as a holistic approach to facilitating and maintaining a symbiotic relationship with your customers.
+In a complex business ecosystem, design thinking can be used as a holistic approach to facilitating and maintaining a symbiotic relationship with your customers.